Rob Fisher (barrister)

-He had a long career in rugby administration, both nationally and internationally, including as Chairman of Auckland Rugby Union, New Zealand Rugby Union and vice-chairman of the International Rugby Board and a board member of Rugby World Cup Limited.
+He had a long career in rugby administration, both nationally and internationally, including as Chairman of Auckland Rugby Union, New Zealand Rugby Union Vice-Chairman of the International Rugby Board and as a board member of Rugby World Cup Limited.
+Fisher is a Life Member of New Zealand Rugby, Auckland Rugby, Auckland University Rugby and the Eden Park Trust.
+In 2023 he was recognised with the Steinlager Salver for outstanding contribution to New Zealand Rugby.